tinoryj/tinoryj.github.io/_posts/2019-01-26-Note-Ahmad18OBLIVIATE.md

 ---
 layout: post
 title:  "Note : OBLIVIATE: A Data Oblivious File System for Intel SGX"
-date:   2020-03-09 13:00:00
+date:   2019-01-26 12:00:00
 categories: PaperReading
 tags: [Reading]
 ---

+## Reference

+> Ahmad, Adil and Kim, Kyungtae and Sarfaraz, Muhammad Ihsanulhaq and Lee, Byoungyoung [OBLIVIATE: A Data Oblivious File System for Intel SGX](http://wp.internetsociety.org/ndss/wp-content/uploads/sites/25/2018/02/ndss2018_06A-2_Ahmad_paper.pdf).  internetsociety, 2018.

+## What

 OBLIVIATE redesigned ORAM for SGX filesystem operations for confuse access patterns to protect user privacy.
+It is a data oblivious filesystem for Intel SGX which adapting the ORAM protocol to read and write data from a file within an SGX enclave.
+It supports SGX programs without changes in application layer. <!-- more -->

 ## Why